fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 - [ ] REST API changes: TODO <!-- Specify what changes to the API are required.
 Remove this checkbox if there are no changes necessary.
 The product manager may move this item to the engineering list below if they decide that engineering will design the API changes. -->
 - [ ] Permissions changes: TODO <!-- Specify what changes to the permissions are required.
 Remove this checkbox if there are no changes necessary. -->
 - [ ] Outdated documentation changes: TODO <!-- Specify what changes to the documentation are required.
 Remove this checkbox if there are no changes necessary. -->
-- [ ] Changes to paid features or tiers: TODO  <!-- List changes to paid features or tiers required.
-Implementation of paid features should live in the `ee/` directory.
-Remove this checkbox if there are no changes necessary. -->
+- [ ] Changes to paid features or tiers: TODO PUT TIER HERE?  <!-- List what aspects of the changes belong to which tier, including Free.
+Implementation of paid features should live in the `ee/` directory. -->
 - [ ] Scalability testing: TODO  <!-- List any required scalability testing to be conducted.
 Remove this checkbox if there is no scalability testing required. -->

 ### Engineering